CosmosOS/Cosmos/Docs/Kernel/MemoryManager.md

 # The Memory Manager

-The manager will init it self if there is no blocks, the manager is model after a double LinkedList and not a List.
+The manager will init itself if there are no blocks.
+The manager is modeled after a double LinkedList and is not a List.

 # Memory Layout
-The layout has not preset list or table but rather every item has meta data linking the next and previous item this allows for a robust system.
+The layout does  not have a preset list or table but rather every item has meta data linking the next and previous item.
+This allows for a robust system.

-The data layout looks as follow :
+The data layout is as follows:

 ````
 Block|Block|Block etc.